By Morgan Theophil and Taylor Perse

 But others raised questions about the program and the city’s lack of transparency regarding its true record.

 Specifically, we asked officials to respond to what EW found in its investigation, including the Community Court’s low graduation rate, the unchanged recidivism rate and the city’s failure to track its own data in the program.

 Here’s what they said.
 Responses have been edited for length and clarity:

-City of Eugene community relations director (on behalf of City Manager Jon Ruiz and Mayor Lucy Vinis)
+Laura Hammond, city of Eugene community relations director (on behalf of City Manager Jon Ruiz and Mayor Lucy Vinis)

 We are currently in a request for proposals process for an independent, third-party evaluation of the program.
 We look forward to learning more from the analysis about what is working and how we might improve the program.
 We will share that information with you once it is available.

 Last year, staff used a point in time analysis of the data collected to provide a preliminary assessment of the number of Community Court graduates with any new criminal charges since graduation.
 The data set used to calculate these rates relies on criminal history information and is based on a state definition of recidivism which only counts criminal offenses (not violations or citations).
 Courts and correctional institutions typically only include misdemeanor or higher levels of crime when calculating recidivism.

 Community Court is a voluntary program.
 Community Court by itself is not expected to change the volume or types of cases at Municipal Court for those who choose to not appear or choose to handle their case via the traditional process.
 For those who do not show up or choose not to participate in Community Court we would not expect to see the same results as those that do.
 The program does provide people with an option they did not have before.
 As we learn more and are able to increase rates of participation, we do anticipate Community Court will help ease the burden on our Municipal Court system.